Online survey

 A BMX track is a purpose-built riding space with small and medium mounds, usually constructed with a dirt/gravel surface.
 It can be enjoyed by children, teens and adults of different skill levels.

 In 2024, a local resident presented a petition asking Council to investigate the idea of a BMX track in the Grange area.
 There are no BMX facilities nearby, and local families currently have to travel a long way to access one.
-This Stage 1 consultation helps us understand whether the community supports the idea before any design work begins.
+This consultation helps us understand whether there was community support and the feedback will inform the concept and any further detailed design

 Yes, participation in bike tracks and cycling is increasing.